katsuma/dining.fm/README.md

 # dining.fm

-Currently we direct all pages to anchor.fm.
+Currently we direct all pages to LISTEN.style.